How Your Car Accident Case Is Impacted By Not Wearing A Seat Belt

 Failure to wear a seatbelt is by far one of the most common ways that a defendant tries to raise comparative negligence.
 By the same token, wearing a seatbelt is one of the easiest things to prevent serious injuries.
 It takes little to no time, and the protective benefits far outweigh any discomfort or time wasted.
 It a completely unforced error to subject yourself to a 40-50% discount on your car wreck case based on the failure to wear a seatbelt.

 That is not to say that you cannot recover anything if you don’t wear your seatbelt during a crash.
 Sometimes, certain injuries would occur regardless of seatbelt status.
 In extremely rare cases, a seatbelt might make injuries worse.
-In any case, the first thing you should do if you are injured in a car crash is to call an experienced attorney who can decide how best to handle the seatbelt issue.
+In any case, the first thing you should do if you are injured in a car crash is to call an experienced lawyer who can decide how best to handle the seatbelt issue.

-While there are many personal injury attorneys, not all of them have equal training and qualifications.
+While there are many personal injury lawyers, not all of them have equal training and qualifications.
 Lawyers are usually prohibited by the Florida Bar from calling themselves “experts” in a particular field.
 However, the Bar does allow some lawyers who have extensive experience and peer recognition in personal injury to take a test to become Board Certified Civil Trial Specialists.
 Although only 1% of Florida lawyers are board-certified in a civil trial, two out of the three lawyers at Zarzaur Law hold this certification.

 Since all personal injury lawyers have the same “no cost no fee unless you win” payout structure, there is no reason not to hire someone who is not a specialist.